Automattic/host-partner-documentation/jetpack/automatic-account-creation-connection.md

 # Automatic WordPress.com Account Creation and Connection

-As of mid-October 2018, when a hosting partner provisions a site via `https://public-api.wordpress.com/rest/v1.3/jpphp/provision`, whether by a direct API call or via the `partner-provision.sh` shell script, there is logic in the API that *may* greatly simplify the provisioning and connection process.
+As of mid-October 2018, when a hosting partner provisions a site via `https://public-api.wordpress.com/rest/v1.3/jpphp/provision`, whether by a direct API call or via the -now deprecated- `partner-provision.sh` shell script, there is logic in the API that *may* greatly simplify the provisioning and connection process.

 ## Automatic account creation pre-requisites